The Way to Cook: Format

-The book providing a focus on "master recipes"—that is, recipes that illustrate broad principles in cooking—with other recipes provided as variations on those same themes.
+The book provided a focus on "master recipes"—that is, recipes that illustrate broad principles in cooking—with other recipes provided as variations on those same themes.
 The book also made use of improved cookware designs and of new technology such as the food processor, of which Child was a major proponent.

+Home video releases

-In December 2009, the videos, originally available only as a set of six videotapes, were re-released as a set of two DVDs.
+The videos were originally available only as a set of six videotapes.
+In December 2009, they were re-released as a set of two DVDs.